What Is The Difference Between Copyrights And Patents?

 What can be patented?

-A patent can protect your invention by giving you the right to take legal action against any company who uses, makes, sells or imports it over a period of time.
+A patent can protect your invention by giving you the right to take legal action against any company that uses, makes, sells or imports it over a period of time.
 In order for your invention to be granted a patent, it must meet the following criteria:

 - It must be novel.